by James Gottlieb, MD

 In my pediatric clinic at Boulder Medical Center, I often see soft tissue, dental, abdominal, and straddle injuries in my pediatric practice, along with concussions related to bicycle riding.

 When parents ask me about cycling with their children, I encourage them to look up specific manufacturers’ recommendations regarding safe riding with bike trailers and child carriers.
 There are many products, and each has been tested and rated for different age groups.

-The most important thing to emphasize is that kids need to wear a helmet on every bike ride on all rides.
-This starts with the parents setting a good example.
-If your kids see you wear a helmet, it will be the norm that they will follow.
-Besides helmets, I recommend hard-soled shoes and shoes that cover toes to prevent foot, toe, and nail injuries.
+The most important thing to emphasize is that kids must wear helmets during every bike ride.
+Building this essential habit starts with the parents setting a good example.
+If your child sees you wearing a helmet, it will be the norm that they will follow.
+Besides helmets, I recommend shoes with a hard sole and closed toes to prevent foot, toe, and nail injuries.
 Don’t forget sunscreen and sunglasses!